-- 15. The special accountabilities that attach to the conduct of public business, and the use of public money, mean that public sector audits must be planned and undertaken from a wider perspective than in the private sector.
-This means providing assurance, not only on the financial statements, but providing audit judgements and conclusions on the appropriateness, effectiveness and impact of corporate governance and performance management arrangements and financial sustainability. - The Code sets out four audit dimensions that frame the wider scope audit work into identifiable audit areas.
+14. The special accountabilities that attach to the conduct of public business, and the use of public

+- money, mean that public sector audits must be planned and undertaken from a wider perspective than in the private sector.
+This means providing assurance, not only on the financial statements, but on the appropriateness, effectiveness and impact of corporate governance and performance management arrangements and financial sustainability. - 15.
+The Code sets out four audit dimensions that frame the wider scope audit work into identifiable audit areas.
 These are summarised in Exhibit 1.